Codecademy/docs/content/postgresql/concepts/column-references/column-references.md

   - 'paths/design-databases-with-postgresql'
 ---

-In PostgreSQL, **"column-reference"** simply means the referencing of a column within a table.
-It is a very important **concept** in relational databases.
-As we are aware that a table consists of rows and columns, and each column symbolizes a particular element of data/information that can be manipulated to get results.
-Understanding column reference is a very useful skill for data scientists, analysts and administrators to efficiently query and analyse data.
+In PostgreSQL, **column references** is an important concept that allows developers to retrieve column names and relevant data from a table.
+Understanding this concept can be useful for data scientists, analysts and administrators as it helps them to query and analyze data efficiently.

 ## Syntax